 Asbestos Use in U.S. Navy Frigates

-U.S. Navy Frigates were the sites of widespread use of asbestos.
-It was found in large amounts in the pipes, boiler rooms and engines of each ship.
+U.S. Navy frigates were the sites of widespread use of asbestos between the 1930s and early 1980s.
+It was found in large amounts in the pipes, boiler rooms, and engines of each ship.
 Other areas such as navigation rooms were not exempt.

 It was also used in the crafting of the hull, and asbestos-containing products could be found in unsuspecting areas of the ship, such as flooring and bulkhead walls.

 Any Navy veterans who served on frigates during this time should learn about the possible health risks related to asbestos exposure and how to get help.

 The U.S. Department of Veterans Affairs (VA) and private sources offer financial aid to veterans with mesothelioma.
 Learn more by downloading our Free Veterans Compensation Guide.

 Although all those who worked on Navy frigates were at risk of being exposed to asbestos, some jobs came with an even higher risk.

 Boilermakers were often required to install and maintain boilers that contained asbestos for insulation.

 These boilermakers worked closely with the asbestos-containing equipment and in rooms with poor ventilation, making them vulnerable to the ingestion of asbestos fibers.

 When pipe coatings were damaged, workers would need to remove and replace the insulation on these pipes.
 To do so, they had to mix dry asbestos into water to form the new coating.
 This process released fibers that they could then breathe in.